 Guard donkeys do not need special training, but they're easier to handle after they have become accustomed to a halter.

 Guard Donkey Tips

-- Do not use extremely small or miniature donkeys.
+- Select guard donkeys from medium- to large-sized stock.
+Do not use extremely small or miniature donkeys.

-- Do not acquire a donkey which cannot be culled or sold if it fails to perform properly.
+- Do not acquire a donkey that cannot be culled or sold if it fails to perform properly.

 - Use jennies or geldings.
-Do not use jacks as guard animals because they are frequently aggressive to other livestock and may kill sheep or goats.
+Do not use jacks as guard animals because they are frequently aggressive to other livestock and might kill sheep or goats.